philomathdan/Nand2Tetris/Chapter 4/README.md

 After completing Mult.asm, I realized it's a terrible algorithm if R0 is big and R1 is small.
 So, I wrote a more complicated version that optimizes for this (and so should have a shorter run-time in general).
 For this, I labeled the smaller value between R0 and R1 as `small` and the larger value `big`.
 I then added `small` copies of `big` together and put the result in R3.
 Again, the values R0 and R1 are left unchanged.

 ### Fill.asm
 Here, I kept a register named `loc` that kept the address of where we were in the screen region of memory.
 Then everything goes into a loop.
-On each iteration I check whether `loc` needs to be reset to `@SCREEN`, then check if a key is pressed, then write -1 or 0 to the register `loc` points to, and finally increment `loc`.
+On each iteration I check whether `loc` needs to be reset to `SCREEN`, then check if a key is pressed, then write -1 or 0 to the register `loc` points to, and finally increment `loc`.

 When you test this in the CPUEmulator, make sure you select No Animation on the Animate drop-down menu (or else it will run painfully slowly and will probably prompt you to make this switch anyway) and select Screen on the View drop-down menu.